 A professional climber, mountain instructor and writer living in North Wales, 22-year-old Calum Muskett has climbed big walls and mountains across the world.
 He’s also made several first ascents of faces and routes from Patagonia to the Arctic Circle.

-Have we missed your favourite young British explorer?
+Have we missed one of your favourite inspiring young explorers?
 Let us know in the comments section below.